Fifth Grade Science: Bones and The Skeletal System

 Lower jaw: Mandible

-Spine: Vertebral column (or spinal cord)
+Spine: Vertebral column (or spinal

 Main forearm: Radius